Linos: The Game of Twelve Stones

 Linos is one of the mysteries from The Conscript, an epistolary novel by a naval officer of Skye.
 The game was once so popular that no one bothered to write down the rules, and now it survives only as random caches of twelve stones.
 The author, Galliard Gaspar Ewen, travels the world on many adventures, amassing a collection of games that lends just enough insight to take a wild guess at the mechanics of the original game.

-The game is taking shape nicely, and we continue to seek out the valuable feedback of testers.
-Please let us know what you think, and also if we should encourage James to show off some more preliminary chapters from The Conscript.
+We are quite fond of this game, and we continue to seek out valuable feedback.
+Please let us know what you think, and also let us know if we should encourage James to show off some more chapters from The Conscript.

 Please Support Us on Patreon